-- are responsible for using the school ICT systems in accordance with the Acceptable Use Policy - have a good understanding of research skills - need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so - will be expected to know and understand school policies on the use of mobile phones, digital cameras and hand held devices.
-They should also know and understand school policies on the taking / use of images and on cyber-bullying - need to understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist views - should understand the importance of adopting good e-safety practice when using digital technologies out of school and realise that the school's E-Safety Policy covers their actions out of school, if related to their membership of the school.
+- are responsible for using the school ICT systems in accordance with the Pupil Acceptable Use Policy, which they will be expected to sign before being given access to school systems. - have a good understanding of research skills - need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so - will be expected to know and understand school policies on the use of mobile phones, digital cameras and hand held devices.
+They should also know and understand school policies on the taking / use of images and on cyber-bullying. - need to understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist views. - should understand the importance of adopting good e-safety practice when using digital technologies out of school and realise that the school's E-Safety Policy covers their actions out of school, if related to their membership of the school.